Veterinary surgeon

 Qualifications

-Degrees are generally five years in length, six in some schools.
+Degrees are generally five years in length, though six in some schools.
 Fees will depend on individual circumstances so applicants should check with the institutions where they intend to study.

 Skills

-You will need to show that you have:
+You will need to show you have:

-- commitment to animal welfare
+- a strong commitment to animal welfare

-- flexibility
+- flexibility and resilience

 Work experience